Be Just and Work for Eternal Life!

 On this twenty sixth Sunday of ordinary time, the church calls us to be just and work for eternal life.
 Hence, she encourages us to be dedicated and active in the “good fight of faith until the appearing of the Lord.”

-Today’s gospel is unique in the sense that it touches a very important aspect of our Christian life, believe and theology.
-That is, eschatology, the theology of the end of time or of the last days.
-First it concerns the three very important last things: death, judgment, and reward -heaven or hell (Heb 9, 27).
-Second, it concerns and reassures us of the comfort of those who mourn now on earth as Christ promised: “Blessed are those who mourn for they shall be comforted (Matt 5, 4).
+Today’s gospel is unique in the sense that it touches a very important aspect of our Christian life and believe.
+That is, eschatology or the theology of the end of time.
+First, it concerns the three very important last things: Death, judgment, and reward – heaven or hell (Heb 9:27).
+Second, it concerns and reassures us of the comfort of those who mourn now on earth as Christ promised: “Blessed are those who mourn for they shall be comforted (Mt 5: 4).

 Therefore, we need to pay attention to the word of God we hear every day.
 It calls us to use our earthly possession to help the poor and weak.
 The true and wise disciple of Christ is the one who understands this Latin adage: “cotidiana vilescunt” (everyday, things lose their appeal or value).
 This is hundred percent true and sure.
 Things retain their value only by serving and helping the society from which they were derived.